 Long stems of prickly blooms in bright colors.
 Young plants seldom blossom, and aloe cultivated as a houseplant might take years to bloom.

 How to Take Care Of an Aloe Plant

-Because aloe vera prefers a sandy or gravelly soil, it’s best paired with other succulents that have similar requirements when cultivated outside.
-Pot aloe individually and use as a focal point to incorporate it into a border planting.
+Because aloe vera prefers sandy or gravelly soil, it’s best paired with other succulents with similar requirements when cultivated outside.
+Pot aloe individually and use it as a focal point to incorporate it into a border planting.
 Raising the pot to eye level will draw attention to it.
-Potted aloe thrives on decks and patios, where it may be used to treat burns and bites in an emergency.
+Potted aloe thrives on decks and patios and may be used to treat burns and bites in an emergency.

 Aloe Vera has to be in a bright, indirect light environment: Its delicate skin can be burned by direct sunlight.

 Aloe vera plants have big leaves and strong roots that retain water.
 Too much water in the soil mix causes root rot.
 That is, they mush!

 You should allow your Aloe vera to dry up before watering it again.
 I water it well and let it drain.
 Not in a saucer or tray with water, especially while growing indoors.

 I water every 7-14 days in the summer, depending on the weather.
 Tucson had it weekly, but Santa Barbara has it every two weeks.
 It will need less water in the winter, maybe once every two months.

 Indoors, once a month in the summer and every two months in the winter.
 I can’t offer you a timetable.
 The amount of water your Aloe Vera plant needs depends on its size, pot, soil mix, and plant.